PeterTJones/Papers/journal.md

 # Title
-Measurements of biomass burning aerosol over West Africa
+Simulations of biomass burning aerosol over West Africa

 # Authors
-Gerard Capes
+Gerard Capes,
+John Smith

 # Introduction
 BBOA are important for the radiative effect but the magnitude and even direction are unclear